SystemsApproach/sdn/netvirt.rst

 ---------------------

-Network virtualization has certainly had an impact on networking, particularly in the data center, in the years since Nicira's first product.
-Both Cisco and VMware have periodically reported the adoption rates for network virtualization and the technology is now widespread in Telcos and large enterprise data centers.
-It is also ubiquitous in the data centers of large cloud companies, as an essential component of delivering infrastructure as a service.
+Network virtualization has certainly had an impact on networking, particularly in the datacenter, in the years since Nicira's first product.
+Both Cisco and VMware have periodically reported the adoption rates for network virtualization and the technology is now widespread in Telcos and large enterprise datacenters.
+It is also ubiquitous in the datacenters of large cloud companies, as an essential component of delivering infrastructure as a service.

 ..
   May eventually generalize to "Impact of Network Virtualization" with